-These are all things that you need to think when preparing and writing your blog articles.
+These are all things that you need to think about when preparing and writing your blog articles.

-Don’t forget that this is also extremely important when it comes to monetizing your blog and selling products!
+Don’t forget that this is also extremely important when it comes to making money with a blog and selling products!

 Length doesn’t always imply strength when it comes to writing blog posts.

 Longer articles generally rank higher for Google SEO because it means that people are spending more time on your page, and Google takes that into consideration in their algorithm ranking.

 If you fill your content with fluff or other bullshit just to hit some arbitrary number for Google SEO, people will bounce from your website anyway and this will HURT for ranking in Google.

 There are no magic numbers here, folks.